Immigrant Partnership Ministry Kickoff

 Ephesians 4:25

-We invite you to support accurate, inclusive American history by becoming a member of the Smithsonian National Museum of African American History and Culture.
-Our full American story, our hard history is being systematically removed from public institutions.
+We invite you to support accurate, inclusive American history by becoming a member of the Smithsonian National Museum of African American History and Culture (NMAAHC).
+Our full American story, our hard history, is being systematically removed from public institutions.
 This is a critical moment to join Black churches across the country and Metro DC ELCA Synod congregations in telling the Black American experience.
 Together we stand for history.
 Together we stand for justice.

 Membership is only $25 per year.

-"I've been an NMAAHC member since 2016 because I wanted to fully and financially support the building of this museum focused on telling the American story from the Black history perspective and its ongoing scholarship." -Corinne Baker
+"I've been an NMAAHC member since 2016 to fully and financially support building and sustaining this museum focused on telling the American story from the perspective of African Americans and its ongoing scholarship." -Corinne Berkseth Baker

 The Shape of Power Exhibit